atlas0fd00m/CanCat/README.md

 * [Macchina M2 (Under-the-Hood)](https://www.macchina.cc/catalog)
 * [Macchina M2 (Under-the-Dash)](https://www.macchina.cc/catalog)

-Possible future options:
-* Arduino with CANBUS Shield from LinkSprite.com (may already work, just haven't had time to test)

 The goals of CanCat are to provide:
 * a way to capture and transmit messages on an arbitrary CAN bus (whatever the speed, as supported by hardware)
 * an architecture for analyzing messages and identifying what is what
-* a manner for data to be shared (Ford sends different messages from GM, Saab, Toyota, Honda, Hyundai, Kia, etc...) this may be in the form of lookup tables this may be in the form of accessor code
+* a manner for data to be shared (Ford sends different messages from GM, Saab, Toyota, Honda, Hyundai, Kia, etc...) in the form of lookup tables or in the form of accessor codes.

-Github collab/pull requests should make this a good point of collaboration.

-## Required Software:
+## Software:
+### Required:
 * CANBUS_Shield from SeeedStudio (for Firmware compilation) http://www.seeedstudio.com/wiki/CAN-BUS_Shield
     https://github.com/Seeed-Studio/CAN_BUS_Shield